cloudrig/Cloud-GPU-Updater/Readme.txt

 1. Download https://github.com/jamesstringerparsec/Cloud-GPU-Updater/archive/master.zip
 2. Extract the folder, right click "GPU Updater Tool.ps1" and run with Powershell - if the script immediately closes, right click and click edit, then the green play button in the Powershell ISE toolbar.

+Batch mode (no confirmation)
+You can run the tool in "no confirmation" mode by adding the parameter `-Confirm:$false`

 Q&A - Why aren't Windows 10, 8.1 or Server 2012 supported

 Windows 8.1 and Server 2012